-- the care and services available

-- what fees you will have to pay

-- how fees can be paid

-- your rights and responsibilities.
+- the care and services available - what fees and accommodation costs you will have to pay - how fees and accommodation costs can be paid - your rights and responsibilities.

-It's important that you understand everything in these agreements before you sign them.
+It's important that you understand everything in these agreements before you agree to them.
 If you have any questions, you should ask your new aged care home.
 It is their responsibility to make sure the agreements offered to you are clear.

-The proposed agreements may not include all the things that you think are important, so it is a good idea to check before you sign.
+The proposed agreements may not include all the things that you think are important, so it is a good idea to check before you agree.
 You can also ask: